nwg-piotr/nwgocc/README.md

 go build -o nwgocc
 ```

+4. Place the `nwgocc` file (or a link to it) in `/usr/bin/` or your preferred binary files location.

-Or you may give a try to the x86_64 binary in the `bin` folder.
+Alternatively you may give a try to the x86_64 binary in the [bin](https://github.com/nwg-piotr/nwgocc/tree/master/bin)
+folder.
 Download it and rename to `nwgocc`.